 - Lampshaded when someone trying to win Marge's heart says "Why ride when we can [scene switch to plane] glide!".
 She responds "I'm just glad you're talking.
 You didn't say anything for 40 minutes".

 - The Simpsons has started to breathe this trope lately.
 It's now impossible for them to do this straight, but they just love it too much.

-Pinkie Pie: "Hey, you know what this calls for?" (transitions to Ponyville) "A party!"
+Pinkie Pie: Hey, you know what this calls for? [scene transition to Ponyville] A party!

 Freight Train: Forget your cake class.
 I'm taking you somewhere else.